criz/fluxkraft_distro/profiles/fluxkraft_distro/modules/contrib/composer_manager/README.md

-There are [many challenges](#why-cant-you-just--) when using Composer with Drupal, so the primary goal of this module is to work around them by wrapping Composer with common Drupal workflows so that so that module developers and site builders can use the [thousands of standards-compliant, platform agnostic PHP libraries](https://packagist.org/statistics) with as little friction as possible.
+There are [many challenges](#why-cant-you-just--) when using Composer with Drupal, so the primary goal of this module is to work around them by wrapping Composer with common Drupal workflows so that module developers and site builders can use the [thousands of standards-compliant, platform agnostic PHP libraries](https://packagist.org/statistics) with as little friction as possible.